grabmy/react-native-simple-tween/README.md

 This library will animate values (floats and hex colors) and call an update function to retrieve the modified values, based on requestAnimationFrame and setTimeout, setInterval as fallback.

+Quick features:

+- Transition a set of values with easing
+- Play, stop, pause and resume animation
+- 39 ease functions to choose from
+- Stop or remove animation of value with spoecific name
+- Smooth transition when switching direction

 ## Table of Contents

 1. [Install](#install)